Skip to main content

 Here, Ibn Khaldun describes a feedback loop between cognition and execution.
 Thought generates action; action, in turn, completes and validates thought.
 What appears last in reflection appears first in execution, and vice versa.
 This recursive structure is a hallmark of systems thinking, where outputs become inputs and linear temporality gives way to cyclical causation.
 Human systems, for Ibn Khaldun, are not reducible to intention or material force alone; they are dynamic systems in which conceptual and practical dimensions are structurally inseparable.

-At the center of Ibn Khaldun’s systemic worldview lies a principle that is foundational to your own framework: the centrality of work.
+At the center of Ibn Khaldun’s systemic worldview lies a principle that is foundational to our own framework: the centrality of work.
 Systems function through work; without work, no system produces outcomes.
 Ibn Khaldun treats work not only as an economic activity but as the universal mode through which human beings exist meaningfully in the world.
 This principle is not limited to social evaluation; it extends to moral and even eschatological judgment.
 He underscores this by invoking a prophetic saying that strips away all inherited privilege:

 “The Prophet said to Fatima, admonishing her: ‘O Fatima, work, for I will avail you nothing before God.’” (p.
 11)